apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/observability/monitor-database.md

 # Observability of KubeBlocks
 With the built-in database observability, you can observe the database health status and track and measure your database in real-time to optimize database performance.
 This section shows you how database observability works with KubeBlocks and how to use the function.

-## Monitor MySQL database

-KubeBlocks integrates open-source monitoring components such as Prometheus, AlertManager, and Granfana by add-ons in a native way.
-KubeBlocks also uses open-source and customized Prometheus Exporter for exporting database indicators.
-The monitoring function is enabled by default when you install KubeBlocks and no other operation is required.

-KubeBlocks has three monitoring add-ons.

-* prometheus add-on: It includes Prometheus and AlertManager components.
-* granfana add-on: It includes the Granfana component.
-* alertmanager-webhook-adaptor add-on: It includes instant message notification components and is used as an extension of the capability of AlertManager.
-Currently, Feishu custom bot, DingTalk custombot, and WeChat Enterprise custom bot are supported.

 ## Enable database monitor

 ***Steps:***